pac9/pac9.github.io/README.md

 This project involved vanilla Javascript, Express, MongoDB and interacting with APIs.

 This was a group project undertaken in Week 14 which lasted for a week at the end of which we gave a presentation to which all students and staff at Codeclan are invited.

+The brief for this project can be found at https://pac9.github.io/Planet_Nine/ with the project file at https://github.com/pac9/Planet_Nine

 ## Final Project - freedom of choice